 My memories of growing up in South Wales shape my writing

 For many, the only choice was the pit or the factory.
 I didn’t want either.
-Education became my way out — my saviour.
+Education opened a path I would not otherwise have been able to take.

-I went on to build a business career that lasted almost five decades and took me around the world, working with leaders at the top of the corporate ladder — some generous and inspiring, others driven by power and greed.
+A business career of almost five decades took me around the world, working with leaders at the top of the corporate ladder —some generous and inspiring, others more driven by ambition.
 Those years showed me how systems shape lives, how stories influence decisions, and how easily the voices of the overlooked are drowned out.

-Now I live quietly in Snowdonia, writing fiction and essays rooted in memory and lived experience, and exploring the landscape with my camera.
-As I grow older, my hunger for knowledge and my curiosity burn more brightly than ever.
+Now I live quietly in Snowdonia, writing fiction and essays rooted in memory and lived experience, and exploring the landscape.
+As I grow older, my hunger for knowledge and my curiosity burns brightly.

 This is my way of staying present — and human — in a world that too often forgets what really matters.